dkarunakaran/carnd-behavioral-cloning-p3/README.md

 Flipped image:<br/>
 <img src="images/flipped_image.png">

-The tird technique used to translate the image and modify the angle accordingly.
+The fourth technique used to translate the image and modify the angle accordingly.
 Same as any data augumentation, this can help the model to generalise so that it can handle in uncertainties.

 ```
 # Getting trans images